saurxbh/YoYo_pizza_chatbot/README.md

 5. Enter your phone number.
 6. Enter your address.

-This chatbot has been created using Dialogflow and uses Firebase as database.
+This chatbot has been created using Dialogflow for backend development and uses Firebase as database.

 #### Dialogflow Intents